 Since 2000, iron ore spot prices have been on the rise.
-Recently iron ore spot prices hit all time highs of US\$197-\$199 per tonne for Indian 63.5% Fe fines.
-The predominant driver of iron ore prices is demand from Chinese steelmakers.
-In the short term, iron ore prices are expected to remain high relative to historic norms as China and other developing countries continue to need iron ore for steel production.
+After reaching highs around \$190/t in early 2011, prices fell to around \$120/t in November 2011 but recovered to the \$130-\$140/t range by February 2012.
+The predominant driver of iron ore prices is demand from Chinese steelmakers coupled with the difficulties in bringing on new supply.
+In the short term, iron ore prices are expected to remain high relative to historic norms as China and other developing countries continue to need iron ore for steel production and supply growth remains challenging.
 See also "Risk Factors - Iron Ore Prices" and "Risk Factors - Reduced Global Demand for Steel or Interruptions in Steel Production".